sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 #### :mortar_board: Problem Solving

 **Today's Progress & Thoughts:** CS50 ide isn't working properly all day and I've been trying to debug my code for this Recover program.
 Which I feel like I'm almost done with.
 It's so frustrating I can't test it already!

+### Day 32: September 24, 2018
+#### :mortar_board: Learning & Problem Solving

+**Today's Progress & Thoughts:** Since the CS50 IDE is still not responding/loading my file, I'm gonna give it a day to rest and fix itself - Already e-mailed the cloud9 support to see if they can do anything to help my case.
+Hopefully I can keep going with the Pset4 tomorrow and submit it!
+Fingers crossed.
+Meanwhile, I finished the basic data structures FCC challenges and am now working on the Basic Algorithm Scripting challenges (I've been eager to start these).